fairtracks/fairtracks.net/content/markdown/topics/topics-09-ontologies.md

 - The species by NCBI Taxonomy database
 - The biospecimen field by NCIT
-- The sample type by: _ CL for the cell type _ NCIT for the abnormal cell type _ EFO for the cell line _ Uberon for the organism part
+- The sample type by: CL for the cell type, NCIT for the abnormal cell type, EFO for the cell line, and Uberon for the organism part

 Similarly, in the
 [FAIRtracks "track" schema](https://github.com/fairtracks/fairtracks_standard/blob/master/json/schema/fairtracks_track.schema.json)